PipeOps-Marketplace/hasura/README.md

 ## 📝 Notes

 - This starter automagically provisions a PostgreSQL database for you when you click the `Deploy on pipeops`.
 The `DATABASE_URL` enviroment variable used in the `Dockerfile` is picked up from there.
-- The Hasura console and dev mode are enabled by default for a better development experience.
+- The hasura console and dev mode are enabled by default for a better development experience.
 You may want to read the [production checklist](https://hasura.io/docs/latest/graphql/core/deployment/production-checklist.html) before going live with your app.